shahram8708/Machine-Monitoring/README.md

 **Service layer** — business logic is kept out of route handlers and placed in service modules.
 Route handlers validate inputs, call service functions, and render responses.
 Services are plain Python functions/classes with no HTTP awareness.

 **AI layer** — deliberately isolated in `app/ai/`.
-The Gemini client, prompt templates, and worker thread are all contained within this package.
+The EdgeFormer-PM TorchScript loader, preprocessing, and worker thread are all contained within this package.
 The rest of the application interacts with AI via `enqueue_ai_job()` and reads results from the `AiAnalysis` and `AIPrediction` tables.

 **Model layer** — SQLAlchemy declarative models with explicit relationships, indexes, and constraints.
 Models are kept clean — only database structure and simple property methods.
 No business logic in models.